SITUATIONS

-SITUASJONER is a collaboration between artist Nina Torp, E18-prosjektet Tvedestand–Arendal and the Museum of Cultural History in Oslo.
+SITUATIONS is a collaboration between artist Nina Torp, E18-prosjektet Tvedestrand–Arendal and the Museum of Cultural History in Oslo.
 The project is supported by the Museum of Cultural History, Arts Council Norway, the Norwegian Visual Artists Remuneration Fund and Norsk Fotografisk Fond.

 The rest of the photographs by Nina Torp